fanghuixing/apricot/syntax/main.md

 description: "Apricot Syntax"
 ---
 # Identifiers
-An *identifier* is an unlimited-length (but the length is greater than one) sequence of letters and digits, but not a Keyword $k$:
+An *identifier* is an unlimited-length (but the length is greater than one) sequence of letters and digits, but not a Keyword:

 $$
 \begin{eqnarray*}